 The perfect baked potato really does exist!
 Learn how to cook a baked potato in the oven so that it’s fluffy on the inside and crispy on the outside.
 It’s so easy to make, and you can finish it off with the best toppings.
 It’s a great side dish for any dinner!

-But before you get to dinner, you’ll want to know HOW to cook a baked potato so that it’s truly perfect every time.
-Cooking them in the oven with my tried and true method is so easy.
+Cooking baked potatoes in the oven with my tried and true method is so easy.
 They come out with crispy, well-seasoned skin, and a fluffy, moist interior.

-- Potatoes: I recommend using russet potatoes for this recipe (I’ll tell you why below).
-7-9 oz potatoes are the perfect portion size, and are ideal for the exact cook times listed here.
+- Potatoes: I recommend using Russet potatoes for this recipe (I’ll tell you why below).
+7-9 ounce potatoes are the perfect portion size and are ideal for the exact cook times listed here.

 - Salt + Warm Water (Brine): Dissolve salt in warm water to soak the baked potatoes before baking.
 This draws out moisture to create the perfect texture.

 - Oil: Vegetable oil works best since we’re roasting at a high temp.
 This crisps up the skin on the potato as it bakes.

 - Seasonings: Salt and pepper work great, but you can use other seasonings you like as well.
 Get creative!

 Pro Tip: Use any toppings or add-ins you like.
 Butter, sour cream, chives, and shredded cheese are classic options.
 Check below for even more topping ideas!

 Variations on a Baked Potato

 There are so many delicious ways to enjoy baked potatoes.
 Try some of these fan favorites: